Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Note that since some cases require additional paperwork to be filed, it’s best to contact a qualified employment immigration attorney.

-Aside from the costs involved with obtaining a nonimmigrant visa, which could be substantial, there are a few fees that come along with adjusting your status.20
+Aside from the costs involved with obtaining a nonimmigrant visa, which could be substantial, there are a few fees that come along with adjusting your status.

 While in most cases, the adjustment of status interview is waived for employment-based cases, there are scenarios in which you may receive an interview notice.
-If this is the case, it’s important that you show up in professional attire and bring the necessary paperwork.
+If this is the case, you must show up in professional attire and bring the necessary paperwork.

 There are a few disadvantages in the overall adjustment of status process.
 One significant drawback is that processing times may not be consistent.
 Another disadvantage is the risk of having your I-140 denied.
 For that reason, many recommend that AOS applicants maintain their non-immigrant status until the I-140 is approved.

-However, keep in mind that premium processing can only be used for the I-140 petition and is not able to be used with the I-485 or any other form in the employment-based green card timeline.
-It also does not increase your chances of having your petition approved and it does not affect your priority date waiting time.
+However, keep in mind that premium processing can only be used for the I-140 petition, not for the I-485 or any other form in the employment-based green card timeline.
+It also does not increase your chances of having your petition approved, and it does not affect your priority date waiting time.
 However, if you are on H-1B status and you would like to reap the benefits of having an approved I-140 filed with the USCIS, premium processing may be for you.

 To guard against missing important information while your green card application is pending with the USCIS, you need to observe the following instructions: